menandmice/terraform-provider-menandmice/docs/resources/range.md

 - `name` (String) The CIDR of the range, or from-to address range.
 - `parent_ref` (String) A reference to the range that contains the subranges
 - `ref` (String) Internal references to this range.
-- `subnet` (Boolean) Determines if the range is defined as a subnet.
 - `utilization_percentage` (Number) Utilization percentage for range.

 <a id="nestedblock--discovery"></a>